The Activator Series 2018 is now complete for the year!

-The LinC Project Activator2018 is designed to further support community leaders across Canterbury with a speaker series aimed at inspiring and growing leaders in their communities.
+The LinC Project Activator2018 has been designed to further support community leaders across Canterbury with a speaker series aimed at inspiring and growing leaders in their communities.

-Join us for a conversation at these LinC Activator events, each with a different theme and focus, each offering amazing opportunities for discussion, engagement and learning.
+Each Activator event, had a different theme and focus, and offered amazing opportunities for discussion, engagement and learning.

-These free, public events are open to anyone ready to be inspired, challenged and motivated.
+These free, public events were open to anyone ready to be inspired, challenged and motivated.